 Retinal Tears and Detachment

-These are relatively quick and painless outpatient procedures which are effective in preventing the retina from detaching.
+These are relatively quick and painless outpatient procedures that are effective in preventing the retina from detaching.
 If the tear is allowed to develop into a detachment, more serious surgery is required to repair it, often performed in a hospital operating room.
-This may involve surgically placing a scleral buckle, a device which resembles a small belt made of silicone material, which encircles the eye ball and is invisible from the exterior of the eye.
-Sometimes the gel is also removed from the eye in a procedure call a vitrectomy, and replaced with a bubble of gas which seals the tear in the retina and holds it in place while it is healing.
+This may involve surgically placing a scleral buckle, a device that resembles a small belt made of silicone material, which encircles the eyeball and is invisible from the exterior of the eye.
+Sometimes the gel is also removed from the eye in a procedure called a vitrectomy, and replaced with a bubble of gas which seals the tear in the retina and holds it in place while it is healing.
 Laser or freezing treatment is also used to glue the retina in place.
-If gas is used, the patient may be required to maintain a face down position for up to several weeks, and will be prohibited from flying in an airplane until the gas bubble disappears.
+If gas is used, the patient may be required to maintain a face-down position for up to several weeks and will be prohibited from flying in an airplane until the gas bubble disappears.
 In the best of circumstances, these procedures are effective in repairing the detachment in only 85 – 90% of cases, so it is much better to prevent the detachment through early diagnosis and treatment of the retinal tear.